mbahng/mbahng-com/Research/ml/md/1962lawley_factor-analysis-stats.md

 # Method

    A factor model can be trivially solved if the number of factors $p$ is sufficiently large, but if not, then we must do a hypothesis test.

+   However, convergence is slow and may not always optimize.
+Therefore, better methods are suggested.